isomerpages/ogp-healthtech-/_where-to-go/Leg Swelling/Advice.md

 description: ""
 third_nav_title: Leg Swelling
 ---
-<h2>Lower Limb Swelling</h2>
+<h2>Leg swelling</h2>
-<p>Lower limb swelling is a common condition where fluid builds up in the
+<p>Leg swelling is a common condition where fluid builds up in the legs,
-legs, ankles, and feet, causing puffiness and a feeling of heaviness.
+ankles, and feet, causing puffiness and a feeling of heaviness.
 While it can be a temporary and harmless issue (due to long periods of standing or sitting), it can also be a sign of a more serious underlying medical condition.</p>
 <p></p>